aktin/MELD/docs/inference_runtime_guide.md

 ```

 ## Step 5: Build and Push the Image
+<a id="build-and-push"></a>

+Now you can build and push your image to a container registry.
+The `runtime.image.name` and `runtime.image.tag` in your contract must match the pushed image tag exactly.

 ```bash
 docker build -t my-registry/my-org/my-image:0.1.0 .
 docker push my-registry/my-org/my-image:0.1.0
 ```

-The `image.name` and `image.tag` in your contract must match the pushed image exactly.
+After building and pushing, you can copy the image digest from the output to the contract file, and update the `runtime.image.digest` field.

 ## Logging
+<a id="logging"></a>

 Write informational messages to `stdout` and errors or warnings to `stderr`.
 The orchestrator captures both streams continuously and includes them in the execution archive.